 3.1.
 Description of the study area

 To develop better perception about the findings and also to relate them to a similar situation elsewhere, it would be necessary to know the general conditions of the study area.
 3.2.1.
 Location Krishnagiri district was bifurcated from the erstwhile Dharmapuri district and Krishnagiri district came into existence from 9th February 2004, consisting of Hosur and Krishnagiri district.
 45 The total geographical area of the district is 5143 sq.km.
-Thiruvannamalai and Vellore district on the eastern side.
-Karnataka state on the Western side, Andhra Pradesh on the northern side and Dharmapuri district on the southern side are the boundaries of the district.
+Thiruvannamalai and Vellore district on the eastern side, Karnataka state on the Western side, Andhra Pradesh on the northern side, and Dharmapuri district on the southern side are the boundaries of the district.
 This district is elevated from 300m to 1400m above the mean sea level.
 Krishnagiri is located approximately between 110 12’ and 120 49’ of the northern latitude and between 770 27’E and 780 38’ east longitude.
 Krishnagiri district has two municipalities, 10 Panchayat Unions, 7 Town Panchayats, 352 Village Panchayats and 636 Revenue Villages.
 This district is elevated from 300m to 1400m above the mean sea level.

 3.2.
 Research Design

-“Research design is the plan, structure and strategy of investigation conceived so as to obtain answers to research questions and study variance.
-The strategy includes the methods to be used to gather and analyze the data, or in other words, the strategy implies how the research objectives could be and how the problems encountered in the research could be and how the problems encountered in the research would be tackled.”
 The research design adopted for the present study was ex-post facto since the phenomenon had already taken place.
 According to Kerlinger (1973), ex-post facto research is a systematic empirical enquiry in which the researcher does not have direct control over dependent variables because either their manifestation has already occurred or they are not inherently manipulated.
 Keeping this in view, the adaptability of the proposed design with respect to the type of variables under consideration, size of respondents and phenomenon to be studied, the ex-post facto was selected as an appropriate research design.
-The main focus of this investigation was to know the 46 47 perception and utilization of information technology enabled systems and the problems faced during usage of ITES.
+The main focus of this investigation was to know the 46 47 perceptions and utilization of information technology enabled systems and the problems faced during usage of ITES.

 3.3.
 Sampling Procedure